 Stance Against Daylight Time

-Right now, there is a bill moving through the Louisiana legislature that would require the state to switch to a year-round Daylight saving time if the Federal Government votes to allow it.
+A bill passed by the Louisiana legislature would require the state to switch to a year-round Daylight Savings Time if the Federal Government votes to allow it.
+The US Senate has passed the “Sunshine Protection Act”, but the House has not taken up the bill as yet.
 The Baton Rouge Astronomical Society publicly opposes the adoption of year-round Daylight Time both statewide and across any combination of parishes.
 While we dislike the twice-annual time switch along with the majority of the world, we feel that the adoption of permanent Daylight Time is the wrong way to resolve this issue.

 Daylight Time does not “save” Daylight, and its year-round use would extremely hinder the ability for astronomy hobby clubs to perform outreaches for schools, churches and the general public.
 Young children would be forced to stay up one extra hour to order to see any appreciable number of dark sky objects.